Breaking Down the Key Sections of a Home Warranty Contract

 Use this framework when evaluating two or more home warranty contracts:

-For a head-to-head comparison of today's top providers, see our home warranty plans comparison guide.
+For a head-to-head comparison of today's top providers, see our best home warranty companies guide.

 Dispute Resolution Clauses

 Most home warranty contracts include a mandatory arbitration clause, which requires disputes to be resolved through a private arbitrator rather than in court.
+Following New Jersey Supreme Court decisions in Atalese and Kernahan v.
+Home Warranty Administrator Florida, Inc., arbitration clauses in consumer contracts must clearly and unambiguously state that the consumer is waiving the right to resolve disputes in court.
 Here's how the process typically works:

 - Step 1 – Mediation: Both parties attempt to resolve the dispute cooperatively

-- Step 3 – Litigation: In some contracts, homeowners retain the right to sue if arbitration fails to resolve the dispute
+- Step 3 – Litigation: In some contracts, homeowners retain the right to sue if arbitration fails to resolve the dispute, though this is rare

 Which Companies Provide Transparent Sample Contracts?